episanty/BlankPackage/README.md

-BlankPackage : a Mathematica package template
+BlankPackage: a Mathematica package template
 ====

 This notebook is a template to start Mathematica packages.